sahideseker/Asabeneh-30-Days-Of-JavaScript-Exercise/02-Day.md

-💻 Gün 2: Egzersizleri
+ 💻 Day 2: Exercises

-Exercise: Seviye 1
+Exercise: Level 1

 1. Declare a variable named challenge and assign it to an initial value '30 Days Of JavaScript'.